The Brigand (1952 film): Production

+Filming started 9 July 1951.
+After the production, Small left Columbia to return to United Artists.

 Reception

 The New York Times called it "no great shakes.
 But neither, as a standard sample of this type of entertainment, is it hard to take."
 Variety called it "a program swashbuckler".
 The Los Angeles Times said "serious characterisation gives way to dash and colour."